Frequently Asked Questions

 What if my LRAP award doesn’t cover my entire payment due?

-LRAP participants sometimes need to make their own payments, for example if the LRAP award amount does not cover everything that is due.
+The LRAP Award is not meant to cover any particular required Payment Due.
+LRAP participants sometimes need to make their own payments, certainly if the LRAP award amount does not cover everything that is due, and also if it is important to you to meet the due date without exception.
 You can typically make payments directly from your loan servicer’s web portal.

 Is the LRAP responsible for making on-time payments on my student loans?